RigNet: Repetitive Image Guided Network for Depth Completion: Related Work

 \textbf{Image guided methods.} Existing image guided depth completion methods can be roughly divided into two patterns.
-One pattern is that RGB-D concatenations are directly input into a single symmetrical hourglass network \cite{ma2018self,2018Learning,chen2019learning,Cheng2020CSPN,park2020nonlocal,xu2020deformable}.
-For example, S2D \cite{ma2018self} directly feeds the concatenation of a sparse depth and its corresponding color image into a simple Unet \cite{ronneberger2015u}.
-FuseNet \cite{chen2019learning} designs an effective block that learns to extract joint 2D and 3D features.
-CSPN \cite{2018Learning} studies the affinity matrix to refine coarse depth maps with spatial propagation network (SPN) at the end of its Unet.
+One pattern is that various maps are together input into tandem hourglass networks \cite{ma2018self,2018Learning,chen2019learning,Cheng2020CSPN,park2020nonlocal,xu2020deformable}.
+For example, S2D \cite{ma2018self} directly feeds the concatenation into a simple Unet \cite{ronneberger2015u}.
+CSPN \cite{2018Learning} studies the affinity matrix to refine coarse depth maps with spatial propagation network (SPN).
 CSPN++ \cite{Cheng2020CSPN} further improves its effectiveness and efficiency by learning adaptive convolutional kernel sizes and the number of iterations for propagation.
-As an extension, NLSPN \cite{park2020nonlocal} presents non-local SPN which avoids irrelevant local neighbors and focuses on relevant non-local neighbors during propagation.
-In addition, DSPN \cite{xu2020deformable} proposes a deformable SPN to adaptively generate different receptive field and affinity matrix at each pixel for effective propagation.
-Another pattern is using multiple independent branches to extract the color image and depth features respectively and then fuse them at multi-scale stages \cite{vangansbeke2019,2020Denseyang,tang2020learning,li2020multi,liu2021fcfr,hu2020PENet}.
+As an extension, NLSPN \cite{park2020nonlocal} presents non-local SPN which focuses on relevant non-local neighbors during propagation.
+Another pattern is using multiple independent branches to model different sensor information and then fuse them at multi-scale stages \cite{vangansbeke2019,2020Denseyang,tang2020learning,li2020multi,liu2021fcfr,hu2020PENet}.
 For example, PENet \cite{hu2020PENet} employs feature addition to guide depth learning at different stages.
-FCFRNet \cite{liu2021fcfr} proposes channel-shuffle technology to enhance RGB-D feature fusion.
-ACMNet \cite{zhao2021adaptive} chooses graph propagation to capture the observed spatial contexts in its encoder.
-Although these methods conduct image guidance strategy in the whole networks, they naïvely fuse the multi-modal RGB-D information by simple addition or concatenation.
-Differently, GuideNet \cite{tang2020learning} seeks to predict dynamic kernel weights from the guided image and then adaptively extract the depth features, which greatly improves the performance of multi-branch models.
-All these image guided approaches can provide specific directions for further promoting the performance of the depth completion task.
+ACMNet \cite{zhao2021adaptive} chooses graph propagation to capture the observed spatial contexts.
+GuideNet \cite{tang2020learning} seeks to predict dynamic kernel weights from the guided image and then adaptively extract the depth features.
+However, these methods still cannot provide very sufficient semantic guidance for the specific depth completion task.